@AL21

 E-commerce Website

-Role: XD Designer / Project Lead
+Role: Senior UX Designer / Project Lead

 Completed: Sept 2024

-Tools: Figma, Photoshop, Illustrator
+Tools: Figma, Photoshop, Illustrator, WordPress

 Challenge